Thibaut Courtois: Return to the team

 On 10 March 2025, Courtois returned to the national team under new manager Rudi Garcia, following Tedesco's dismissal as manager in January.
 Courtois's accepted return caused another one of Belgium's goalkeepers Koen Casteels to quit the national team in frustration.
 Courtois made his first appearance for Belgium in almost two years on 20 March in a UEFA Nations League match against Ukraine, where they lost 3–1.

+On 15 May 2026, he was named in Belgium's squad for the 2026 FIFA World Cup.
+He made his 17th FIFA World Cup appearance in a goalless draw with Iran, equaling Enzo Scifo's record for the most World Cup appearances by a Belgian player.
+He surpassed the previous record during a 5–1 victory over New Zealand.
+In the quarterfinal against Spain, he sustained an injury and was replaced by Senne Lammens with the score level at 1–1.
+However, a goalkeeping error from Lammens later allowed Spain to score and secure a 2–1 victory.
+Regardless, Courtois had made his 21st World Cup appearance, becoming the goalkeeper with the second-most appearances in the tournament, behind only Manuel Neuer.